This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Let’s create a Lambda function that can connect to the PostgreSQL database over TLS, perform some queries, and return

 the results as JSON.
-Create app.js, which is the entrypoint for this function, with the contents shown in
+Create app.js, which is the entry point for this function, with the contents shown in

-Example 155:
+Example 158.

 Load the database connection configuration from knexfile.js.